20 Sep 2018: Basic of Income Tax

 14 Feb 2019: Tax Investigation - Objection & Appeal Process

 With the increasing focus from the MRA on enhancing compliance, tax investigations are becoming a common feature.
-The tax investigation process has its own intricacies and may turn out to be a daunting experience when dealing with tax authorities.
-A well thought strategy smoothens a tax investigation process.
+The tax investigation process has its own intricacies and a well thought strategy smoothens the process.

 This course will cover the different stages in a tax investigation process and explain how best to handle the administrative and legal procedures, either at the Objection or Assessment Review Committee levels.
 The course will also focus on the Alternative Tax Dispute Resolution process.